Frequently Asked Questions

 Q: Can I try a class before I commit to a program?

 A: Yes.
 Several times each year we offer a class called “Check Out Cheer”.
-It runs for one hour over two weeks and allows kids to try the sport.
-They are introduced to the fundamentals of cheerleading including motions, jumps, stunts, and tumbling.
-The class is only $20 and if you register for a program after completing the Check Out Cheer program, you will be credited $20 off your registration fee.
+It’s a quick one hour class that allows kids to try the sport.
+They are introduced to the fundamentals of cheerleading.

 Q: Do you offer fundraising opportunities?